 Members of Children’s Parliament became the youngest, and first, children in the world to be directly involved in a citizens’ assembly.
 12 of the Members of Children’s Parliament became the ‘Investigators’ and led the children’s work by exploring evidence of climate change, sharing their own experiences and ideas, and representing the views of the other children.

-In June 2021, their 41 Calls to Action on climate change were given to Scottish Parliament alongside Scotland’s Climate Assembly full report.
-The formal response from Scottish Government is expected by the end of 2021, but adults across the Climate Assembly and decision-makers have already told us how valuable the children’s contributions have been.
+In June 2021, their 42 Calls to Action on climate change were given to Scottish Parliament alongside Scotland’s Climate Assembly full report.

 As part of COP26, the UN Conference on Climate Change, being held in Glasgow in November 2021, Children’s Parliament has been invited to contribute to the global conversations around tackling the climate emergency this year.
 Members of Children’s Parliament involved in Scotland’s Climate Assembly will share their experiences of being involved in deliberative democratic processes on tackling the climate emergency and share children’s Calls to Action to decision-makers.

 We created this toolkit with the 12 Investigators, who shared their ideas and helped the website design.
-They told us how important it is for children to have the space to share their ideas on climate change, so we wanted to create something that all children could be a part of.
-We look forward to hearing all about the amazing ways children continue to stand up for their rights to a healthy environment and to have a say in decisions being made about the climate emergency.
+They told us how important it is for children to have the space to share their ideas on climate change, so we wanted to create something that all children could use.
+We look forward to hearing all about the amazing ways children continue to stand up for their rights to a happy, healthy and safe environment and have their say in decisions being made about the climate emergency.